daizh/latin-extension/README.md

 # Verbatim
-chrome extension for translate Latin word by word
+chrome extension for translating Latin word by word

 by using nodictionaries.com